goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 The next step is building the application using Buildout.
-The purpose of Buildout is to automate all the process involved in building an Python application/package from scratch.
+The purpose of Buildout is to automate all the process involved in building any Python application/package from scratch.
 The only basic requirement for Buildout is a Python installation.
 Buildout provides a bootstrapping script to initialize Buildout.
 This bootstrap script named ``bootstrap.py`` will do these things:

 - Download and install ``setuptools`` package from PyPI